Icterus (Jaundice) in Cats

 Will my cat recover?

-The prognosis is dependent upon the underlying cause.
+The prognosis depends on the underlying cause.
 Some diseases causing icterus are fatal, but others have a good prognosis for full recovery.

 Related Articles